Last updated: August 4, 2023

 - Recipes for everyone: Here you’ll find recipes for everyone, with a focus on low-carb, keto and low-FODMAP diets – many with globally inspired flavors.
 Try this Pisto Manchego recipe (a Spanish vegetable stew) and my Asian Tuna Salad, which is a fan favorite.
 I also include many recipes and recipe variations for the paleo autoimmune protocol (AIP) and paleo diets.
 And, many recipes are also Whole 30 compliant.

 - Amazing BBQ: I firmly believe in amazing barbecue and love my Traeger smoker.
 Great BBQ doesn’t rely on sugar or onion and garlic!
 Fire up your smoker and enjoy these Smoked Beef Ribs with a low-FODMAP BBQ rub and a keto and FODMAP-friendly BBQ sauce.

 - Easy to follow instructions: I aim to create recipes with easy to follow instructions so everyone can enjoy wholesome, flavorful food, even if you’re new to cooking.

 - Variations: All recipes include variations so you can expand your culinary horizons, cook creatively and venture into new tastes and flavors.

 Changing diets can be challenging, but I'm here to help make it much easier.
 You can search by diet or look for a specific dish in the Rad Foodie Recipe Index.

 A little about me

-I spent over a decade in the natural pet food industry, as a manufacturer, making a very popular healthy raw food for cats.
-It was a way I could use my nutritional education and experience to help heal our feline familiars and to feed cats like the carnivores they are.
+I spent over a decade in the natural pet food industry, as a consultant, pet food formulator and manufacturer, making a very popular healthy raw food for cats.
+It was a way I could use my education and experience to help heal our feline familiars with IBD and to feed cats like the carnivores they are.